RUAL Documentation

 number A numeric value.

-condition A boolean value: true or false.
+condition A boolean: true or false.

-object A JSON object containing key-value pairs.
+object A JSON object with key-value pairs.

 array An ordered list of values.